TobiasAndren/MarkMage/README.md

 # MarkMage

 MarkMage is a PDF generator where you can write Markdown and get it converted to HTML via a liveview window.
 This way you can see how the PDF will turnout if you choose to export it!
-MarkMage also gives you the option to change text font from a selection of fonts aswell as the desired color on both text and background of the PDF document.
+MarkMage also gives you the option to change text font from a selection of fonts as well as the desired color on both text and background of the PDF document.
 There is also text-alignment options for left, right and center.

 ## Installation